Dun-sin/react-open-source-projects/CONTRIBUTING.md

 ## Requirements for projects

 - Project must have at least 10 contributors
 - Project must be active, no less than 1 month update

 ## How to contribute

 - Make sure the project isn't already in the list and not an [existing issue](https://github.com/Dun-sin/react-open-source-projects/issues)
 - Create an [issue](https://github.com/Dun-sin/react-open-source-projects/issues/new/choose) with the link and name of the project you want to add
 - Once the project is approved, create a PR adding the project to the readme

 ## How to create a PR

 - First [Fork](https://github.com/Dun-sin/react-open-source-projects/fork) the project
-- Cloning the your repo to creating a branch
+- Clone your forked repo and add a branch
   ```bash
   git clone https://github.com/<your-github-username>/react-open-source-projects
   ```